ARM-software/CMSIS-DSP/ComputeGraph/README.md

 The general problem can be very difficult.
 But, if some constraints are applied to the graph then some algorithms can compute a static schedule.

-When the following constraints are satisfied we say we have a Synchronous Dataflow Graph (SDF):
+When the following constraints are satisfied we say we have a Synchronous Dataflow Graph:

 - Static graph : graph topology is not changing
 - Each node is always consuming and producing the same number of samples

+In CMSIS-DSP, we are naming this a static flow.

-The CMSIS-DSP SDF Tools are a set of Python scripts and C++ classes with following features:
+The CMSIS-DSP Compute Graph Tools are a set of Python scripts and C++ classes with following features:

-- A SDF can be described in Python
+- A compute graph and its static flow can be described in Python
 - The Python script will compute a static schedule and the FIFOs size
 - A static schedule is:
   - A periodic sequence of functions calls